rgardner/rgardner.github.io/_drafts/2021-09-26-memory-jogger-update.md

 used "Delegated."
 But where do these email digests fit in?
 They don't!
 I don't need a longer to-do list.
 Instead, I want "pull", not "push".
 Review these items when I have time, but without the guilt and annoyance of push notifications and "unread" messages.
-I thought for "trending" an email digest was the right UI, but I didn't think about how these emails would actually fit into my life.
+I thought for surfacing "trending" articles an email digest was the right UI, but I didn't think about how these emails would actually fit into my life.

 For a positive surprise, I found I clicked on the irrelevant items as often as the relevant ones.
 Even if the articles in the digest were completely unrelated